IBM/blockchain-network-on-kubernetes/README.md

 ### 6. View the Kubernetes Dashboard

-Obtain the token using the following command to authenticate to Kubernetes dashboard.
+Obtain the token using the following command to authenticate for Kubernetes dashboard.

 ```
-kubectl config view -o jsonpath='{.users[0].user.auth-provider.config.id-token}'
+$ kubectl config view -o jsonpath='{.users[0].user.auth-provider.config.id-token}'
 ```

-Copy the token and launch your Kubernetes dashboard with the default port 8001.
+Copy the token.
+Launch your Kubernetes dashboard with the default port 8001.

 ```
-kubectl proxy
+$ kubectl proxy
 ```

-Open the following URL in a web browser to see the Kubernetes dashboard. http://localhost:8001/ui It will prompt for the token.
+Open the URL http://localhost:8001/ui in a web browser to see the Kubernetes dashboard.
+It will prompt for the authentication.

 ![](images/provide-token-for-dashboard.png)

 Provide the token and `SIGN-IN`.
-In the Workloads tab, you can see the resources that you created.
+In the Workloads tab, you can see the resources that was created through scripts.

 ![](images/kubernetes-dashboard.png)